Chord builder · Chord page

 The F chord

-Built from F - A - C, the F is a major triad that sounds the open arrival point of a phrase.
-It lives at the centre of pop, folk, country and rock, and it shows up in more songs than you would expect.
+Built from F - A - C, the F is a major triad that sounds the most basic of musical building blocks.
+It lives at the centre of verse-chorus pop and singalong folk, and it rewards exploration.
 The barred F is many guitar players' first big hurdle, and a chord-melody player's lifelong friend.
 What follows below: the voicings worth memorising on guitar and piano, the theory in plain language, progressions in two or three different keys, and a short list of real records that lean on the chord.

 Hear the F in the chord builder →